Day 1 (Sunday): POREČ (D)

 Let’s embark on one of the best small ship cruises in the Adriatic The cabins in the port of Poreč will be at your disposal from 14:00.
 The first day you will meet the captain, the crew and be introduced to the security measures, followed by a welcome dinner.
 Night in Poreč.

 In the morning we will visit Mali Lošinj, also known as “The Island of the Sun”, where pines, wild flowers and herbs abound.
 Lošinj is one of the most popular islands in the northern Adriatic waters for its hidden beaches and the cool Mediterranean atmosphere.
-When you arrive to Mali Lošinj, take a walk to the museum, with the ancient bronze statue of an athlete on the seashore.
-You can also walk to the Lošinj Aromati Garden or Veli Lošinj village, which are easy to reach and explore on foot.
+There, the museum, with the ancient bronze statue of an athlete on the seashore, the Lošinj Aromati Garden or Veli Lošinj village, stand out among the spots to visit.
 Later, lunch on board with a stop for a swim among crystal clear waters as we sail towards Zadar.
 Dinner on board.
 Night in Zadar.

 Very early in the morning, guided tour of the city of Zadar, where you will visit the historic center and the ancient walls built by the Venetians as a defense from the Turks in the 16th century.
 Attractions include the 16th-century gate, where the Venetian lion still sits at the entrance, the Five Wells Square, the church of St. Donat, the Roman Forum and the largest Dalmatian cathedral, St. Anastasia.
+After you will make a stop for a tasting of Maraschino, thier traditional liquour.
 Later, lunch on board as we sail towards the Krka National Park with its magnificent waterfalls.
 After the visit, transfer to the town of Primošten, where the boat will be waiting for you.
 You will have the afternoon free to investigate and enjoy this little town.
 Night in Primosten.

 Poreč to Dubrovnik – take one of the best small ship cruises in the Adriatic with us